Content

 FDA approved for more than 25 years

+The answer is a bit complicated.
 At low concentrations, sulfates are considered safe to use.
 However, frequent use of products with a high concentration of sulfates may lead to buildup, which can contribute to cell damage and excess stripping away of natural oils and hair proteins.

 Content

-A variety of products contain sulfates, from shampoo to liquid dish soap and laundry detergent.
-When used in shampoo, ingredients like sodium lauryl sulfate and ammonium laureth sulfate amplify the shampoo's effects, allowing it to strip away more of the things that make your hair oily and uncomfortable.
+When used in shampoo, ingredients like sodium lauryl sulfate and ammonium laureth sulfate amplify the shampoo's effects, allowing it to strip away excess oil from oily hair, which can feel uncomfortable.

 There have also been rumors over the years that sulfates (including sodium lauryl sulfate, the most common sulfate in hair products) can potentially cause cancer.